RobotDisco/mattermost-bagel/README.md

 export BAGEL_TEAM_NAME="<the name of some mattermost team name>" export BAGEL_CHANNEL_NAME="<the name of some mattermost channel under that team>"

-export BAGEL_PERSISTENCE_METHOD="<'none' to not track pairing history in a database, 'sqlite' to store pairing history in a SQLite file.>" export BAGEL_PERSISTENCE_RETRY_COUNT=<number of times to retry generating matches if we detect a conversation pair that was the same as from the last time this program was run>
+export BAGEL_DB_BACKEND="<'none' to not track pairing history in a database, 'sqlite' to store pairing history in a SQLite file.>" export BAGEL_PERSISTENCE_RETRY_COUNT=<number of times to retry generating matches if we detect a conversation pair that was the same as from the last time this program was run>

 export BAGEL_SQLITE_FILE="<the name of the file (including path) where you would like to create and load a SQLite database if configured to do so.>"